 Location - Bhagwan Nagar Chowk, Hari Nagar Ashram, New Delhi - 110014

-When Guru Gobind Singh Ji came to Delhi for the first time in 1707, this was the place he and his army stopped at.
+When Guru Gobind Singh Ji came to Delhi for the first time in 1707, the site of Gurudwara Moti Bagh Sahib was the place he and his army stopped at.
 It is said that it’s from this place that Guru Gobind Singh Ji shot two arrows in the direction of Prince Muazzam (later Bahadur Shah), son of the Mughal Emperor Aurangzeb, who was sitting on his throne at the Red Fort.
-When the first arrow landed at the foot of his throne, he was surprised by the accuracy and precision of the landing and thought of it as a miracle.
-When the second arrow landed, it had a message which said that it isn’t a miracle, but an act of skilful archery.
-This impressed the Prince and made him acknowledge and respect Guru Ji’s excellence and supremacy.
+This sacred gurdwara in Delhi is made in pure white marble.
+Free langar is served here at all times.

 Location - Ring Road, Nanak Pura, Moti Bagh, New Delhi, Delhi 110021

 Gurudwara Damdama Sahib marks the meeting site of Guru Gobind Singh Ji with Bahadur Shah in 1707, erstwhile Prince Muazzam, son of Aurangzeb.
 Guru Gobind Singh Ji was treated with utmost respect, admiration and regard by Bahadur Shah, and also received an honour by the Mughal army.
 The Gurdwara was built in 1783 by Sardar Baghel Singh Ji and was later made to renovate under Maharaja Ranjit Singh’s rule.
 Throng of devotees visit Gurudwara Damdama Sahib each year to celebrate the Holla Mohalla festival.

 Location - Bharat Scouts and Guides Marg, Nizamuddin East, New Delhi - 110013